Day One Workshops

 1:50 PM – 2:40 PM

-Track B / Assessing and Managing Risk in the Age of Innovation
+Track B / Models For Assessing and Managing Risk Within Your Organization

 Every CISO faces an immeasurable number of challenges when it comes to assessing and managing risk within their organization.
 Today’s attackers are becoming increasingly sophisticated, often learning and innovating faster than the defense can respond.
 They have seemingly unlimited resources and are unencumbered by rules and compliance regulations.
 Trying to defeat them can feel like a losing battle.